Skip to main content

 How does PDF to RIS conversion work?

-CiteMe scans your PDF for the bibliography section, extracts the references in your browser, verifies likely matches against academic databases, then lets you save verified references to your CiteMe library for RIS export.
+CiteMe scans your PDF for the bibliography section, extracts each reference, verifies likely matches against academic databases, then lets you save verified references to your CiteMe library for RIS export.

 Is my PDF uploaded to a server?